View Document Text

 WEALTH MANAGEMENT SERVICES

-environment in which to gather information, present analysis, and make recommendations.
+preferences.
+Client meetings are used to gather information, present analysis, and discuss

-After meeting frequency is determined, agendas are set to help define focus areas for the
+Once meeting frequency is set, agendas are established to identify key focus areas for the

 coming year.
 These agendas are flexible, and change based on the needs of the client and what